open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 * [all common options applicable to attributes](../common/README.md#configurable-parameters)

-There SHOULD be a log emitted to indicate to the user that an attribute was discarded due to such a limit.
-To prevent excessive logging, the log should be emitted at most once per log record (i.e., not per discarded attribute.)
+There SHOULD be a message printed in the SDK's log to indicate to the user that an attribute was discarded due to such a limit.
+To prevent excessive logging, the message should be printed at most once per `LogRecord` (i.e., not per discarded attribute.)

 ## LogRecordProcessor